openaps/docs/docs/Using-openaps-Tools/using.md

 * Wherever there are `<bracketed_components>` in the the code, these are meant for you to insert your own information.
 Most of the time, it doesn't matter what you choose **as long as you stay consistent throughout this guide**.
 That means if you choose `Barney` as your  `<my_pump_name>`, you must use `Barney` every time you see `<my_pump_name>`.
 Choose carefully.
 Do not include the `< >` brackets in your name.
 * You will see a `$ ` at the beginning of many of the lines of code.
 This indicates that it is to be entered and executed at the terminal prompt.
 Do not type in the `$`.

+One helpful thing to do before starting is to log your terminal session.
+This will allow you to go back and see what you did at a later date.
+This will also be immensely helpful if you request help from other OpenAPS contributors as you will be able to provide an entire history of the commands you used.
+To enable this, just run `$ script <filename>` at the beginning of your session.
+It will inform you that `Script started, file is <filename>`.
+When you are done, simply `$ exit` and it will announce `Script done, file is <filename>`.
+At that point, you can review the file as necessary.

 <br>
 ## Configuring openaps